How to Join an ECHO Program Thank you for your interest in ECHO Ontario Mental Health programming.

 In order to learn more about programs offered, please review the Our Programs section of our website, where details regarding our suite of mental health and addictions care programming are provided.

-Currently we are accepting applications for our Winter 2021 programs that start in January.
+Currently we are accepting applications for our Spring 2021 programs that start in April.
 To apply, please click here.

 Please take note of the following:

 At this time, most of our programs are intended for Ontario-based healthcare providers only, with the exception of ECHO Canada Adult Intellectual and Developmental Disabilities and ECHO Canada Coping with COVID, which are intended for Canada-based healthcare providers.

 Given Project ECHO’s aim to reduce disparities in access to mental health services, ECHO Ontario Mental Health prioritizes applications from those who currently provide direct care, and from remote areas of the province.